 Since the very beginning of US-China trade negotiations we have been unequivocally negative on the likelihood of a deal and we have taken huge amounts of heat for that, via hate e-mail, online, and even from our own clients, some of whom have accused us of being too cynical or too negative about China.
 Our response to all of this has been consistent.
 We just kept saying that NOW was (and it still is!) the time for foreign companies (especially those that sell their products to the United States) to work hard on reducing their China footprint.

-We first publicly sounded this warning call back in October, 2018, in China, the United States and the New Normal, though we had been warning our own clients months before this for months.
+We first publicly sounded this warning call back in October, 2018, in China, the United States and the New Normal, though we had been warning our own clients months about this for months.
 This “New Normal” post was an attempt to get in the face of those who had been sending our lawyers hate mail because we had in a September 2018 post predicted manufacturing orders from China were declining and would continue to decline:

 I got a badly written and vituperative email yesterday in response to my post, On the Impact of China Tariffs: Is This a Dead Cat Bounce?
 In my post I predicted a large decline in manufacturing orders from China, starting in the next few months.
 The email accused me of “hating China” and wanting “to impede its peaceful” rise and of being “jealous of its progress.”
 All this because we have been writing of late how so many of our law firm’s own clients and so many others are leaving China, or looking to leave China.
 We have been getting quite a lot of these sorts of emails lately.